Multigraded Hilbert series of invariants, covariants, and symplectic quotients for some rank $1$ Lie groups: Invariants and covariants of

-We now assume that $\bs{a}$ contains at least weight of each sign so that $n \geq 2$.
+We now assume that $\bs{a}$ contains at least one weight of each sign so that $n \geq 2$.
 We assume without loss of generality that $V$ is faithful so that $\gcd(a_1,\ldots,a_n) = 1$, see Remark~\ref{rem:S1Faithful}, and $b \geq 0$, see Remark~\ref{rem:S1MaxSEmpty}.

-By $\bs{sp}_n(\bs{a})$, we mean the partial Schur--Laurent polynomial, see Equation~\eqref{eq:DefPartialSchur}, where the first set of variables is the set of positive weights and the second is the set of negative weights.
+By $\bs{sp}_u(\bs{a})$, we mean the partial Schur-Laurent polynomial, see Equation~\eqref{eq:DefPartialSchur}, where the first set of variables is the set of negative weights and the second is the set of positive weights.
 We let $\bs{e}_1(\bs{a}) = \sum_{i=1}^n a_i$ denote the degree $1$ elementary symmetric polynomial in the weights.

-\begin{theorem}[$\gamma_0$ and $\gamma_1$ for $\Sp^1$-covariants] Let $V\simeq \C^n$ be a faithful representation of $\Sp^1$ with weight vector $\bs{a} = (-\alpha_1,\ldots,-\alpha_k,\alpha_{k+1},\ldots,\alpha_n)$ where each $\alpha_i > 0$, $n\geq 2$, and $1 < k < n$, and let $W\simeq \C$ be the irreducible representation of the circle with weight $-b$ where $b\geq 0$.
+\begin{theorem}[$\gamma_0$ and $\gamma_1$ for $\Sp^1$-covariants] Let $V\simeq \C^n$ be a faithful representation of $\Sp^1$ with weight vector $\bs{a} = (-\alpha_1,\ldots,-\alpha_k,\alpha_{k+1},\ldots,\alpha_n)$ where each $\alpha_i > 0$, $n\geq 2$, and $1 \le k < n$, and let $W\simeq \C$ be the irreducible representation of the circle with weight $-b$ where $b\geq 0$.
 Then the first two Laurent coefficients $\gamma_0^{\Sp^1}(\bs{a};b)$ and $\gamma_1^{\Sp^1}(\bs{a};b)$ of the Hilbert series $\Hilb_{\bs{a};b}^{\Sp^1}(t)$ of covariants $\HOM(V,W)^{\Sp^1} = (\C[V]\otimes W)^{\Sp^1}$ are given by